stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

     return '\n'.join(full_text)
 ```

-This results in a dictionary containing all the .docx files and text strings.
+This is when the fun really starts!
+We see here Python's scikit-learn library and the Vectorizer and cosine_similarity calculator at work.

 <br>
 ```python